rabbit271/crawldata_coin/README.md

 # crawldata_coin
-Automatically crawling data on a scheduled basis from CoinMarketCamp for three cryptocurrencies: BitCoin, Ethereum and BNB.
+My project involves automatically crawling data on a scheduled basis from CoinMarketCap for three cryptocurrencies: Bitcoin, Ethereum, and BNB.
+This project plays a crucial role in data analytics by collecting real-time information on the prices, trading volumes, and market fluctuations of these coins.
+The gathered data forms the basis for analyzing trends, predicting market movements, and making accurate investment decisions.
+Automating this process optimizes time and ensures timely and comprehensive data, enhancing the effectiveness of analysis and business strategies in the cryptocurrency domain.